“Be the kind of person you want others to be.”

-What kind of benefits would you experience in your life?
+What kind of benefits would you experience?

 Wouldn’t you want to be more cooperative after seeing those results?

 Now that you have taken the red pill and have seen the matrix.
 You understand why people behave in certain ways in interactions.

 The winning formula is to give value because you will inevitably receive in one form or another.
 Armed with this transformational knowledge, go out, connect with others, and be the cooperative and high-value person that you are.

-I am on a mission to help as many people as I can.
-But I can’t do that without your help.
-If you have a second, please share this article with anyone who you may think will find it valuable and helpful.
+I am on a mission to help as 1,000,000 people, but I can’t do that without your help.
+Please share this article with anyone who you may think will find it valuable and helpful.

 Thank you very much!
 I greatly appreciate it!